amt278/face_recognition/README.md

 # Face recognition model

-put images to the faces you want to recognize in a folder named faces
+put images of the person you want to recognize in a folder named faces